Q-dimi/return_tests/README.md

     },

     /*
-        if unit.x.on, return value of function_called.function is tested against allowed_types.values, allowed_values.values, regex_set.values.
+        if unit.x.on is true, return value of function_called.function is tested against unit.x.values (individually or all at the same time) */
-        1 or all values are tested against dependent on index_exact. index_exact matches the function_called.parameters index with
-        the unit.x.values index
-    */

     unit: {